 Related Read: Castle Hill Conservation Area is also a popular stop on any road trip from Christchurch to Hokitika – find out what the others are too!

 4. Lake Pearson

-Lake Pearson can be either a quick stop or overnight stop on your way from Christchurch to Franz Josef.
+Lake Pearson can be either a quick stop or an overnight stop on your way from Christchurch to Franz Josef.
 This small wildlife refuge is a beautiful place to stop to stretch your legs or for a bite to eat (if you packed a lunch.)
 Sit on the shore of Lake Pearson and enjoy the magnificent views of the mountains and even some wildlife.
 If you’re visiting on a calm day the reflections are stunning!
 There are also toilets at Lake Pearson.

 For those with a campervan, tent, or motorhome, there is a DOC campsite at Lake Pearson.
-You can camp here for $8 per night per person (adult).
+You can camp here for $10 NZD per night per person (adult).
 You must book in advance but it’s the perfect spot to spend the night if you’re looking for a cheap campsite.
 With that said, there are many more below so don’t book just yet!

 5. Arthur’s Pass National Park

 Arthur’s Pass National Park is a bucket list place to visit in New Zealand.
 Within the park, there are a ton of awesome things to do.
 This is the most ideal place to spend a night on this road trip simply because there is so much to do.
 Below I’ll mention some of the best activities you can do on your road trip from Christchurch to Franz Josef!

 Hike Avalanche Peak